systopia/de.systopia.civioffice/docs/configuration.md

 # Configuration

 Configuration options can be found at Administration → Administration Console → Communication → CiviOffice Settings or `/civicrm/admin/civioffice/settings`.
+(During installation, a navigation link to this page should have been created.)
+Accessing CiviOffice settings requires administrator privileges.

 **CiviOffice Document Stores** are locations where documents and templates are stored.
 Currently, the built-in local document store is the only available